charm-and-friends/.github/profile/README.md

 ## How can I get involved?

-We are always looking for more libraries, Bubbles, and other awesome projects to include in our collection.
+We are always looking for more libraries, Bubbles, and other glamourous projects to include in the community collection.

 ### How can I get my library added?

 The first question you should ask is “is this better as a bubble?”
 If the answer is yes, consider adding it to the [additional-bubbles][additional-bubbles].
 If you think your project is better suited as a standalone library, then you can make a [new discussion][new-discussion].
 From there, the community will leave feedback and help get your project added to the charm-community organization.

 ### How can I get my plugin/extension added?

-If you have an awesome neovim plugin or a cool VSCode extension, then you can make a [new discussion][new-discussion].
-From there, the community will leave feedback and help get your project added to the charm-community organization.
+If you have an awesome Neovim plugin or a cool VS Code extension, then you can make a [new discussion][new-discussion].
+From there, the community will leave feedback and help get your project added to the community org.

 ### But what if I don't want to transfer ownership?